Samba (2014 film)

 The film premiered at the Toronto International Film Festival on 7 September 2014.
-It was released theatrically in France on 15 October 2014, before receiving a limited theatrical release in the United States on 24 July 2015.
+It was released theatrically in France on 15 October 2014, and received a limited theatrical release in the United States on 24 July 2015.

 Premise

-Samba Cissé (Sy), a migrant from Senegal to France, works as a dish washer in a hotel.
+Samba Cissé, a migrant from Senegal to France, works as a dish washer in a hotel.
 After a bureaucratic slip-up lands him in detention, he is ordered to leave France.
-With the help of a businesswoman (Charlotte Gainsbourg), he fights to stay in France.
+With the help of a businesswoman, he fights to stay in France.